MicrosoftDocs/quantum-docs-pr/articles/tutorials/search.md

 ```

 This is because you didn't specify the number of qubits you wanted to use,
-so the terminal tells you the commands available for the executable.
+so the terminal shows you the commands available for the executable program.
 If we
-want to use 5 qubits we should type:
+want to use 5 qubits, we should type:

 ```Command line
 dotnet run --n-qubits 5